unicate/rigatoni/README.md

 - If you delete a migration entry from the migrations-table, but the migration-file still exists, it will be re-inserted as PENDING.

+Path are relative to Project root.
+It is assumed, that that is where the composer.json file is located.

 ## Getting Started

 Installation Use Git or Composer: